jon-takagi/CS389HW1/README.md

 ### Part 3: Analysis
 If the buffer size is below the size of the L1 cache, we expect the entire buffer to be prefetched into the cache (thanks to the g++ builtin prefetch), giving a hit rate of 100%.
 If the buffer is twice the size of the L1 cache, we expect the L1 hit rate to be 50%.

-Using the examples given during lecture, we would expect the average time for an L1 hit rate of 50% and L2 hit rate of 100% to be
+Using the examples given during lecture, we would expect the average time for an L1 hit rate of 25% and L2 hit rate of 100% to be
-$(0.5)(1) + (1-0.5)(3)$ or 2ns.
+(0.25)(1) + (1-0.25)(4)$ or 3.25ns.
+This is fairly close to the reading we got for a 131KB buffer.
+To get an L1 hit rate of 25% on a 131KB buffer, we would expect to have a 32.75KB buffer - which means that 32KB is likely.

 However, by querying the machine directly, we find that [`cat /sys/devices/system/cpu/cpu0/cache/index1/size`](https://stackoverflow.com/questions/20330509/different-cpu-cache-size-reported-by-sys-device-and-dmidecode) tells us that my VM has 32KB of L1 cache, 256KB of L2 cache and 8192KB of L3 cache.
-Looking up the processor using native tools, I find the same result.
+Looking up the processor online, I find the same result.
+Since the machine has 4 cores, and the L1 and L2 caches are not shared per core, this is in line with the values given in lecture.

 With 32KB of L1 cache, we should expect that all buffers less than 32KB to be roughly the same average time.
 Looking at the graph, we see a mostly flat region, and the 65KB buffer takes longer (2.6ns) than the smaller sizes, which range from slightly less than 1ns to 1.58 ns, although the reason for the positive slope in that region is unclear to me.